MirceaKitsune/python_raytracer/README.md

 ## Default material settings

-A material is registered using the register_material call with a list of settings.
+A material is registered using the `register_material` call with a list of settings.
 Below is a list of properties used to customize the default shader function or specify your own, unique properties are supported for use in custom material functions.
+Materials contain both visual properties that determine interactions with light rays, as well as physical properties controlling how objects collide with each other.
 Note that materials are global, changes done to a material will be immediately reflected on all voxels with that material.

   - `function`: Material function to call when a ray hits this material, use `material_default` unless you want a custom shader.
   - `albedo`: The color of this material in RGB format, eg: `255, 127, 0`.
 Blended to the light ray based on the ray's absorption.